programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 <div class="alert alert-warning">
 Test out a transformation to see what happens--it is very easy to undo!
-The full history of operations is recorded in the `Undo / Redo` tab.
+The full history of operations is recorded in the "Undo / Redo" tab.
 </div>

 ## Split Cells